-There are over 150 laundry products that scored an A, while there are nearly 1,000 that received a D or F. Some of the laundry soaps with the highest scores include Dr. Bonner’s Pure-Castile Soap, Ecover ZERO Liquid Laundry Concentrate, and Seventh Generation Laundry Detergent Powder.
+There are over 150 laundry products that scored an A, while there are nearly 1,000 that received a D or F. Some of the laundry soaps with the highest scores include Dr. Bonner’s Pure-Castile Soap, Ecover ZERO Liquid Laundry Concentrate, and Molly’s Suds Laundry Powder.

 Drying Your Cloth Face Mask

 Always ensure that your cloth face covering has dried thoroughly to avoid mold.
 Air drying your cloth face mask saves energy, extends its useful life, and sidesteps the issue of using safe dryer sheets.

 If you do machine dry your mask, either don’t use dryer sheets or look for safe alternatives.
 Consider using wool dryer balls to avoid static cling.
 You can put a few drops of essential oils on them before drying clothes for a delightful, natural scent.

 Originally published on January 1, 2021, this article was updated in January 2022.